 Fotmer is a corporation established in Uruguay that cultivates and produces medical cannabis at an internationally high level.
-In December 2020, we entered into an agreement with Fotmer, under which we plan to import from Fotmer approximately 3,000 kilograms of quality medical cannabis products, each year for a period of four years (the "Fotmer Agreement").
+In December 2020, we entered into an agreement with Fotmer, under which we will import from Fotmer approximately 3,000 kilograms of quality medical cannabis products, each year for a period of four years (the "Fotmer Agreement").

 Pursuant to the Fotmer Agreement, we have agreed to pay Fotmer an initial amount of \$650,000 as a down payment for the first shipment of medical cannabis products, which will be classified as a loan, bearing an annual interest rate of 5.51% and secured by Fotmer's Canadian parent company, until the export and import permits for the first shipment of products are obtained.
-The initial shipments have not yet occurred but are expected to take place after inspections of Fotmer products have concluded.